 Google My Business might give you another edge: a proper listing in the Google search result pages’ sidebar (where they keep the Knowledge Graph):

 Nice, huh.
-Be sure to tell Google as much details as possible and see what they come up with.
+Be sure to tell Google as many details as possible and see what they come up with.

 Like Google My Business, Facebook Places isn’t on your website itself.
 Still, it will pay off to list your restaurant here.
 Facebook is improving its search engine by the day, and if there is one place where all your friends have and share their opinion, it’s on Facebook.